Zone Look-up Map

 5. Fees

-The application fee for appeals has not changed.
+The application fee for appeals has not changed under the IDO.
 The notice fee for appeals has increased from $55 to $75 to cover the cost of publishing an ad in the newspaper.

 The IDO uses the term "zoning map amendments" for zone changes.
 Under the IDO, Council decides all zone changes of 10+ acres in Areas of Consistency, areas mapped in the Comprehensive Plan where the existing character, scale of development, and patterns of the built environment are to be protected and reinforced.
 Council also decides all zone changes of 20+ acres in Areas of Change, areas mapped in the Comprehensive Plan where growth is to be encouraged, including Center & Corridor areas, business/industrial parks, transit centers, and metropolitan redevelopment areas.
 Under these thresholds, zone changes can be reviewed and decided by the Environmental Planning Commission.